JasperFx/wolverine/docs/guide/messaging/transports/local.md

 * The local queues can be used like any other message transport and be the target of routing rules

-## Explicitly Enqueue to a Specific Local Queue
+## Explicitly Publish to a Specific Local Queue

 If you want to enqueue a message locally to a specific worker queue, you can use this syntax: